learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-Now that you have a bit more of a understanding of each of these features you can now make an informed decision about the best strategy for dealing with the various null values.
+Now that you have a bit more of a understanding of each of these features you can make an informed decision about the best strategy for dealing with the various null values.

 Some common strategies for filling null values include:
 * Using the mean of the feature